14 Jul

 In continuation to the order, Neldrac has its own regulations that CCTV cameras must be installed at important places like entry and exit gates, perimeter walls, staircase, playgrounds, dining rooms, entertainment room and administration block to monitor children as well as the staff of every Neldrac centre.

 The inclusion of CCTV camera monitoring leads to diminished trust between the caretakers and the parents.
 The constant monitoring via live feeds also results in the invasion of privacy of the children, the caretakers as well as the privacy of the institution.
 Parents nowadays have less faith in the caretakers as they are more anxious about their children and rely more on technology instead of keeping in touch with their children’s teachers or caretakers.
 The child will communicate through more than words and body language.
 As parents, it is one’s responsibility to keep open and understand all lines of communication with a child.
 Then comes the matter of the security of the children.
 We understand that just by installing such CCTV cameras in our centres doesn’t guarantee an environment that is completely safe and secure.
 Neldrac has a regulation to carry out thorough and stringent background verifications and checks when hiring staff.
-Parents must understand that CCTV cameras are not completely fool-proof as they can malfunction, and break down.
+At Neldrac, we adhere to strong zero tolerance policies when it comes to a child and any parent can view the copies of our Policies and Procedures at their respective centers.

 Comments